-Staffed with two full-time Radiology Technologists and one part time, our Radiology department functions to provide the highest level of care and comfort during your appointment.
+Staffed with three Radiology Technologists, our Radiology department functions to provide the highest level of care and comfort during your appointment.
 Kiowa District Healthcare proudly provides top quality imaging services, offering:

 Radiography utilizes radiation to quickly and easily produce images of structures inside the body.
 Radiography is particularly important in imaging your bones but is also used to diagnose disease processes in the lungs and abdomen.
 The KDH radiology department houses the most sophisticated medical imaging technology to quickly deliver accurate digital images to physicians.
 The enhanced digital imaging has many advantages over traditional x-ray units including providing a more detailed image with lower radiation dose in a shorter amount of time in a comfortable and compassionate setting.

 Formerly known as a “CAT” scan, Computed Tomography uses X-rays to take cross sectional images of the body and recreate them to produce 2 dimensional images.
 Most scans only take a few minutes and may require oral or intravenous contrast agents to enhance the organs within the body.
 Our CT scanner at KDH is one of the lowest dose scanners on the market and provides our doctors with high quality enhanced images to better diagnose possible abnormalities within the body.